Top 10 best hybrid SUVs 2024

-The best hybrid 4x4s can be as cheap to run as family hatchbacks, yet also offer the extra space and pace many covet.
-Will list the top 10 you should consider.
+Hybrid SUVs and 4x4s can be as cheap to run as family hatchbacks, yet also offer lots more space.
+Here are 10 of our favourites

 Many of the SUVs on this list are PHEVs, which means you need to charge the batteries at home or at a public charging point.
 Doing so allows you to complete short journeys without using a drop of fuel.
 The only drawback is that PHEVs tend to cost more to buy than ‘self-charging’ hybrids that don’t need plugging in.